Praising In His Presence

 Yes there was service at the altar, and service with the sacrifices, but these were intended to be performed in an atmosphere of praise, so that each priest would always be aware that one was in God’s house, ministering before Him.

 There are many things that you and I do in our Christian lives as we serve and obey our Lord Jesus Christ.
-Let us not lose our sense of blessing, our sense of sacredness, by merely going through the motions, focused upon our performance rather then our Lord’s presence.
+Let us not lose our sense of blessing, our sense of sacredness, by merely going through the motions, focused upon our performance rather than our Lord’s presence.

-Let us not lapse, or deteriorate, in our thinking, by being only aware of ourselves or what we do and then, because of that, miss out on the abundant life and joy of Savior, Who is dwelling within us as we do what we do.
+Let us not lapse, or deteriorate, in our thinking, by being only aware of ourselves or what we do and then, because of that, miss out on the abundant life and joy of our Savior, Who is dwelling within us as we do what we do.

 Let us always be blessedly aware that we have become a temple for our Lord God and He is residing in us perpetually.
 Let us joyfully accept, as the Levites did, our first duty of praise in His temple.